cournape/Bento/doc/source/faq.rst

 Starting from the distutils codebase is not very appealing, as most of it would need to be scrapped (at least the whole command and compiler business needs to be completely rewritten).
-There are also irreconciliable differences on some key points.
+There are also irreconcilable differences on some key points.
 In particular, we think the following features are essential:

     1. specified and versioned metadata formats, instead of implementation